 In this presentation, Dr. Balick seeks to understand the very nature of an interpretation as something unique to any given therapeutic dyad at any given time.
 For example, the way Aaron is in any particular therapeutic relationship will create an entirely different therapy than if it were carried out by anybody else.
 So what can we say about the relationship that makes any sense to help us learn what makes an intervention create positive movement, fall flat, or even cause potential harm?

-Drawing on clinical experience and relational theory, Dr. Balick will engage with this question by frankly describing how encountering his own fallibility in relation to his clinical work enabled a moment of meeting that sheds light on the broader question, “What makes a relationship with me so special?”
+Drawing on clinical experience and relational theory, Dr. Balick engages with this question by frankly describing how encountering his own fallibility in relation to his clinical work enabled a moment of meeting that sheds light on the broader question, “What makes a relationship with me so special?”

 Patrick Casement: Why do we interpret?